Debora Green: Farrar's account

-Farrar said that the day of the fire, about a month after Farrar's last release from the hospital, he had taken the day off from work—the first day of what he intended to be a week-long vacation to recover some strength after restarting his job post-hospital.
-He had spent the afternoon with Margaret Hacker and then picked up Tim and Kelly for Tim's hockey game.
+Farrar recalled that the day of the fire, about a month after his last release from the hospital, he had taken the day off from work—the first day of what he intended to be a week-long vacation to recover some strength after restarting his job post-hospital.
+He had spent the afternoon with Hacker and then picked up Timothy and Kelly for Timothy's hockey game.
 After dropping the children back off with their mother at about 8:45, he had dinner with Hacker, leaving her around 11:15 in the evening.

 Throughout the evening on October 23, a series of phone calls between Green and Farrar escalated into a confrontation.
-Farrar was convinced that Green was continuing to drink heavily while she should have been caring for the children, and he told Green that he knew she had poisoned him and that Social Services might be called to protect the children if she failed to get her life in order.
-After the last call between Green and Farrar, Farrar watched television alone in his apartment until about 12:30, when a neighbor's phone call alerted him to the fire.
+Farrar was convinced that Green was continuing to drink heavily while supervising the children, told Green that he knew she had poisoned him and told her that social services might be called to protect the children if she failed to get her life in order.
+After the last call between the couple, Farrar watched television alone in his apartment until about 12:30, when a neighbor's phone call alerted him to the fire.

 During his police interview after the fire, Farrar's red eyes and trembling voice were apparent to detectives.
 He stated that Green had been "very concerned about money" in the context of their impending divorce, and that she may have set fire to the house to garner an insurance payout, but that she had never given any indication of intending to harm her children.

 After his interview with the police, Farrar immediately filed for divorce from Green and for custody of Kate, who had been taken in by his parents while Green and Farrar dealt with the police.
 A court later awarded temporary custody of Kate to Farrar's parents, due to Green's instability and Kate's professed anger with her father.
 Green was allowed supervised access during this period, while Farrar's visits were not required to be supervised.